trylaarsdam/trylaarsdam/README.md

 ### a python and nodejs dev
-with some embedded systems thrown in
+#and occationally some embedded stuff

 Some cool stuff I've done: